 The hotel industry in China is subject to a number of laws and regulations, including laws and regulations relating specifically to hotel operation and management and commercial franchising, as well as those relating to environmental and consumer protection.
-The principal regulation governing foreign ownership of hotel businesses in the PRC is the Foreign Investment Industrial Guidance Catalogue issued by the National Development and Reform Commission and the PRC Ministry of Commerce, or the MOC, which was most recently updated on July 28, 2018.
+The principal regulations governing foreign ownership of hotel businesses in the PRC are the Special Administrative Measures (Negative List) for Admission of Foreign Investment and the Industry Guidelines on Encouraged Foreign Investment issued by the National Development and Reform Commission and the PRC Ministry of Commerce, or the MOC, both of which were issued on June 30, 2019 and effective as of July 30, 2019.
 Pursuant to this regulation, there are no restrictions on foreign investment in limited service hotel businesses in China aside from business licenses and other permits that every hotel must obtain.
-Relative to other industries in China, regulations governing the hotel industry in China are still developing and evolving.
-As a result, most legislative actions have consisted of general measures such as industry standards, rules or circulars issued by different ministries rather than detailed legislations.
+Similar with other industries in China, regulations governing the hotel industry in China are still developing and evolving.
+As a result, most legislative actions are consisted of general measures such as industry standards, rules or circulars issued by different ministries rather than detailed legislations.
 This section summarizes the principal PRC regulations currently relevant to our business and operations.